kalu1302/qna-final/README.md

 ## Technology

 QnA:
-- runs on Ruby on Rails
+- SPA built with React/Redux and Rails
+- PostgreSQL as database
-- is hosted on Heroku
+- hosted on Heroku
-- uses postgresql as its database
-- uses React.js and Redux for single-page application presentation